Thristhart/techniques/programming/osx_dev_env.md

 Next step is to get XCode, which has build tools and most importantly comes with iOS Simulator, which is very useful for testing a variety of configurations of Safari for our ad builds.

 I'm using Xcode-beta, (as of this writing, version 7.3) because I like experimental features.
 I launch iOS Simulator via right clicking on the Xcode dock icon, Open Developer Tool, Simulator.
 I then pin the iOS simulator to the dock in the same way I pinned Terminal so that I don't need to launch XCode to open iOS simulator.

+I use the [Dev channel](https://www.google.com/chrome/browser/desktop/index.html?platform=mac&extra=devchannel) for Chrome, which has the best balance of stability to cool features.
+(There's a lot of even cooler features in Canary, but it's not stable enough for production use.)